OlivierLDff/QtWindowsCMake/README.md

 * `windeployqt` to deploy dynamic library and qml.
 Documentation is available [here](https://doc.qt.io/qt-5/windows-deployment.html).
 * `qtinstallerframework` to create installer.
 Documentation is available [here](https://doc.qt.io/qtinstallerframework/ifw-tools.html).
+  * Behind the scene, the macro will call QtBinaryCreatorCMake project.

 This utility has been developed for my own needs.
 Don't hesitate to use / share / fork / modify / improve it freely :)